ccaveros/ccaveros.github.io/research.md

 ## Under Review
 1. The Legacies of Civil Wars: Effects of Armed Conflict on Electoral Processes Over Time (with [Giancarlo Visconti](https://www.giancarlovisconti.com/))
 2. Civil Society and the Local Dynamics of Peacebuilding
+3. Human Rights Consolidation or Fragmentation?
+A Network Analysis of Resolution Sponsorship in the UN Human Rights Council (with [Jared Edgerton](https://jaredfedgerton.net/) and [Gino Pauselli](http://ginopauselli.com/))

 ## Research assistant
 1. Domestic Lawfare (Cyanne E. Loyle, Pennsylvania State University)